 Over the past few years, the Netherlands’ government has taken a wide range of measures to improve the performance and sustainability of its long-term care system.
-This entailed the adoption of a new long-term care Act, including re-scaling of responsibilities, but in particular implementing large scale improvement projects across the various sectors, organisations, services and facilities involved in the delivery of long-term care.
-Henk Nies will provide an overview of the large sclae implementation of reforms and provide insights on the new policy instruments that were developed to ensure quality in long-term care.
+This entailed the adoption of a new long-term care Act, including re-scaling of responsibilities, but in particular implementing large-scale improvement projects across the various sectors, organisations, services and facilities involved in the delivery of long-term care.
+Henk Nies provided an overview of the large-scale implementation of reforms and provided insights on the new policy instruments that were developed to ensure quality in long-term care.

 The seminar is part of the series of international seminars organised by the European Centre.